 “Of course,” Reese said.

-Jaxon felt her scrutiny, and when he looked at her, a thousand words gazed back at him.
+Jaxon felt her scrutiny, and when he met her gaze, a thousand words stared back at him from her green eyes.
 She knew every bit as much as he did that they skirted the law now, and there was no going back, not if they didn’t want to end up dead.
 They probably would anyway.
+Watching her like this and wanting so much more for them both was an ache that never went away.

 “We’ll need to communicate,” Brogan continued.
 “Off Teev feed, of course.
 Any communication there will be monitored.
 We’ll have to use the hardware Dani provided from her people.”